 - Garnish – lime wedge or slices and a mint sprig.

-How to make a Gin Mule
+How to make this Gin Mule Recipe

 - In a shaker tin, muddle the lime juice, mint leaves, and simple syrup together.